robomq/robomq.io/docs/broadcast.md

 cp librabbitmq ./
 ```

-Also copy all source files and Makefile from [robomq.io](http://www.robomq.io) SDK at <https://github.com/robomq/robomq.io/tree/master/sdk/AMQP/C> into the same directory.
+Also copy all source files and Makefile from <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> SDK at <https://github.com/robomq/robomq.io/tree/master/sdk/AMQP/C> into the same directory.

 Now your working directory should have the content as bellow:
 *broadcast*  config.h  *librabbitmq*  Makefile  *one-to-one*  *request-reply*  *routing-key* *topic*